Top-line inflation in the personal consumption expenditures index increased in June by 0.1% and by 2.5% on a year-ago basis. … READ MORE >

 Why a strong dollar is in America’s best interests

-A strong dollar is good for the American economy.
-Not only does a strong dollar mean that there is a healthy demand for American-made goods and services, but, perhaps more important, it’s also a show of confidence in the U.S. government and financial institutions.
-Like any asset, the dollar’s value ...
-READ MORE >
+A strong dollar not only means that there is a healthy demand for American-made goods and services, but, perhaps more important, it is also a show of confidence in the U.S. government and financial institutions. … READ MORE >

 Producer prices rise 0.2%, but signs still point to lower inflation in Fed’s key gauge